mathieu-benoit/labspace-dhi-trivy-python-postgres/.labspace/01-introduction.md

 During this lab, you will learn to do the following:

-- Run the Python app with Postgres
+- Run the Python app with PostgreSQL
 - Scan the container images with Trivy and Docker Scout
 - Mirror DHI images
 - Use DHI images